 In addition to information and advice on mental health and wellbeing, the guidance notes have been created to help coaches and managers spot the signs of problems, predominantly amongst male players.
 It gives them the confidence to support, as well as signposts to specialist help where necessary, including Heads Up’s charity partners and a 24/7 text support service.

-Please download the ‘Mental Health Awareness in Football Infographic’ below and add your club’s name.
+Please download the ‘Mental Health Infographic 2022’ below, and add your club’s name.
 Then post it on Twitter (tagging @EssexCountyFA) and on other social media.
-For more details on Heads Up, and to download the new FA guide, click here or you can find further information at the Heads Together website.
+For more details on Heads Up, and to download the new FA guide, visit The FA's website and the Heads Together Website.